TurboWarp/translations/CONTRIBUTING.md

 Read https://docs.transifex.com/translation/translating-with-the-web-editor to learn how to use the Transifex translator.
 It's a lot simpler than it looks.

 Translations will be occasionally pulled from Transifex.
 You don't have to do anything additional, it just might take a few days.

+The most important resource to translate is `gui.json`.
+You should start with this one.